 11 albums, 20 years since their debut album, one breakup, three drummers and a frontman with a successful YouTube channel, British rock band The Darkness are no longer a joke, they're a rock institution.

-With a robust sense of self-awareness and never taking their gentle brand of rock stardom too seriously, the quartet – Justin Hawkins (vocals and guitar), his brother Dan (guitar, also producer), Frankie Poullain (bass) and Rufus Tiger Taylor (drums, and son of Queen’s Roger Taylor) – are now a part of the music landscape, fortunately for us.
+With a robust sense of self-awareness and a serious amount of 21st century rock classics under their belt, the quartet – Justin Hawkins (vocals and guitar), his brother Dan (guitar, also producer), Frankie Poullain (bass) and Rufus Tiger Taylor (drums, and son of Queen’s Roger Taylor) – are now a part of the music landscape, fortunately for us.